The Journey so far - 2017 WA State Election

 And when the election rolled around, we saw the people of Western Australia use their power at the ballot box to kick out Colin Barnett, Liza Harvey and the Liberals.
 That election saved our state’s electricity network from privatisation.

 But now, it seems we have to make our case once again.

-Let’s use our power to keep Western Power in public hands.
+Let’s support our public sector energy workers during the current crisis and use our power to keep our electricity system in public hands.